 April finds her cooking inspiration in the stores and markets where the fresh produce is as colorful as any Diego Rivera mural.
 And her food is just one way of reaching out to friends in Cozumel.

 “April is very good with connections to people in the community,” says Karen Pedersen.
 “Not only to those who can help us but to those who need our help.
 Her contributions have led to even greater involvement and that’s a win-win for all of us.”

 It was always April and Bob’s dream to live in Cozumel.
 Unfortunately, Bob passed away in 2009.
 “He always wanted to do what he could to help the people here,” said April.
 “So now I’m going to do the work for both of us.”

-More Friends…What began 9 years ago as Pedersen’s and Larsen’s extended family effort to give back to the community has grown into an amazing source of interest, volunteer talent and resources.
-Several years ago we initiated an occasional newsletter to identify community needs, express appreciation to volunteers and donors, report how donations are used and provide project updates.
-This site now serves as our primary communication with the informal network of donors, volunteers and other supporters we refer to as “Friends of Cozumel.”
-For more info go to FRIENDS.
+More Friends…What began in 2007 as Pedersen’s and Larsen’s extended family effort to give back to the community has grown into an amazing source of interest, volunteer talent and resources.
+This site and our Facebook page serve as our primary communication with the informal network of donors, volunteers and other supporters we refer to as “Friends of Cozumel.”

 If you would like further information about “Friends of Cozumel” you may contact us by emailing Karen Pedersen: firstname.lastname@example.org.